ibm-cloud-docs/log-analysis/agent/upgrade_agent_kube_cluster.md

 {:important: .important}
 {:note: .note}

-# Upgrading from LogDNA agent version 1 to LogDNA agent version 2
+# Upgrading from logging agent version 1 to logging agent version 2
 {: #upgrade_logdna_agent_2}

-If your Kubernetes cluster version is 1.9+, you can upgrade the LogDNA agent to version 2.
+If your Kubernetes cluster version is 1.9+, you can upgrade the logging agent to version 2.
 {:shortdesc}

-Complete the following steps from the command line to upgrade the LogDNA agent version that is deployed in your Kubernetes cluster:
+Complete the following steps from the command line to upgrade the logging agent version that is deployed in your Kubernetes cluster:

 ## Step 1.
 Set the cluster context